Supercomputer Predicts Premier League Winner After Arsenal Beat Burnley

 According to Sports Mole, Kai Havertz scored the only goal of the game late in the first half, rising highest to head home a corner delivered by Bukayo Saka.

-Havertz was fortunate not to be sent off in the second half after a poor challenge on Lesley Ugochukwu, with the German midfielder escaping with only a yellow card.
+The German midfielder was fortunate not to be sent off in the second half after a poor challenge on Lesley Ugochukwu, controversially escaping with only a yellow card.

 The victory moved Mikel Arteta’s side five points clear of second-placed Manchester City, although the Citizens still have a game in hand against AFC Bournemouth on Tuesday night.

-City must beat Bournemouth to keep the title race alive heading into the final day of the season.
+City, who won the FA Cup after defeating Chelsea in the final on Saturday, May 16, must beat Bournemouth to keep the title race alive heading into the last day of the season.

-Arsenal now know that victory over Crystal Palace at Selhurst Park on the final day would guarantee the Premier League title, while City host Aston Villa.
+Arsenal now know that victory over Crystal Palace at Selhurst Park on the final day would guarantee the title, while City need to beat Aston Villa and hope the Gunners stumble.

 Supercomputer predicts Premier League winner

-Following Arsenal’s latest win, Opta’s supercomputer has updated its Premier League title forecast ahead of the final round of fixtures.
+Following the Gunners' latest win, Opta’s supercomputer has updated its Premier League title forecast ahead of the final round of fixtures.

 According to the prediction model, Arsenal now have an 85.64% chance of winning the title, while Manchester City’s chances stand at just 14.36%.